Micophi/dnscheck/README.md

 ![](examples/demo.gif)

+## Installation

+The release page contains the binary and provided configuration file.

+### Debian-based OS (Debian, Ubuntu, etc.)
+For debian-based operating systems, a .deb package will install the binary and deploy the configuration file under `/etc/dnscheck`

+Also the scripts will be deployed on the system under `/usr/bin`.

 ## Configuration file
 Dnscheck will look for a `dnscheck.yaml` configuration file in the same directory has it is being run.
 This file must contain the DNS servers you want to test.
 There is a sample config file available under `/configs` with preconfigured DNS servers.